IntervalSurgeon presents functions for intersecting,

 corresponds to a specific overlap of intervals with one from each of the

-contains the row index of the interval in the n
+contains the row index of the interval in the nth set of

 intervals passed to the function.
 Depending on the value of the